isovector/certainty-by-construction/src/book/4-relations.lagda.md

 ```

 Not to be discouraged, we spot that `x≤x` has a satisfactory type for us to
-invoke `suc-mono` and be done with the proof:
+invoke `def:suc-mono` and be done with the proof:

 ```agda
     ≤-refl : Reflexive _≤_